44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: 686 S Main St. (near the southern end of downtown Moab) | Duration: 2-3 hours | Cost: $$

-Find good beers and solid American-style food at the Moab Brewery.
-I absolutely love the outdoors-focused vibe here.
+You'll find good beers and great American-style food at the Moab Brewery.
+I love the outdoors-focused vibe here.
 You'll see all sorts of outdoor equipment hanging from its walls and ceilings.
-This place can get insanely busy, and so try to visit on off-hours if possible.
+This place can get insanely busy, and so try to visit during off-hours if possible.

 |